Jakub Dvorský

 Jakub Dvorský (born August 19, 1978) is a designer and video game creator from Brno, Czech Republic.
 In 2003, he founded Amanita Design, a small independent game developing studio based in the Czech Republic.

 Life and career

-Between 1994–1997 he was part of video game studio NoSense.
+Between 1994–1997, he was part of video game studio NoSense.
 He participated in development of projects Dračí Historie ("Dragon History"), Katapult ("Catapult") and Asmodeus: Tajemný kraj Ruthaniolu ("Asmodeus: Mysterious Country of Ruthaniol").
 The studio was defunct in 1997.
-In years 1997–2003 he studied at Academy of Arts, Architecture and Design in Prague.
+In the years 1997–2003, he studied at the Academy of Arts, Architecture and Design in Prague.
 He was taught by Jiří Barta.